3 tribes dealing with the toll of climate change get $75 million to relocate

 "The ongoing erosion is estimated to be 25-50 feet per year.
 Most of the current critical infrastructure is expected to be destroyed by 2030," the Interior Department said in a news release.

 The village has already established a 50-year, $200 million plan for managing relocation.
-Alaska Public Media reported last year that, in the next 10 years, "Napakiak will have to build the new school and move 38 homes, the store, the multi-purpose building, the water plant, and other structures."
+Member station KYUK reported last year that, in the next 10 years, "Napakiak will have to build the new school and move 38 homes, the store, the multi-purpose building, the water plant, and other structures."

 In addition to the three tribes receiving $25 million, eight additional communities will also receive $5 million, the Interior Department said.